BoiZebuEditorial/BoiZebuEditorial.github.io/_posts/2016-11-08-the-helen-keller-of-sambodian-dogs.md

 At eighteen years of age, Fadinha -- Fairy -- is a canine character from the plays of Samuel Beckett.

-The only thing she seemed to sense was tAccess to scontent.fcgh5-1.fna.fbcdn.net was deniedhe olfactory experience she had when I lit up a cigarette nearby.
+The only thing she seemed to sense was the olfactory experience she had when I lit up a cigarette nearby.
 It seems her owner -- he lives right around the corner on the Natinguí although Fadinha was found by Sása on Delfina Street --smokes.

 Let me see if I grab the photography from Facebook, to the small screen version of which my wife the News has taken like a pato to água.